frankiesanjana/bake-it-better/docs/Testing.md

 <br>
 <img src="readme-images/manual-testing-5.png" alt="View of manual testing image 5">

+## Testing of the deployed site across a range of browsers, screen sizes and devices

+- Chrome, Safari, Firefox on iPhone 14 Pro
+- Chrome, MS Edge on ASUS Vivobook Pro 14 OLED: website displays as intended in browser and adjusts correctly as browser screen is resized

 ## Colour contrast testing in order to ensure accessibility

 The colour contrast of the website was tested by using the [Coolors colour checker](https://coolors.co/contrast-checker).
 The results are as follows: